-Each record in the 2007 Jobs File represents one job reported by a person in a round.
-The unique record identifier is the variable JOBSIDX, which is comprised of a person identifier (DUID + PID), a round identifier (RN), and a job number (JOBSN).
-A panel indicator (PANEL) is included on the file to distinguish Round 3 jobs held by Panel 11 persons from Round 3 jobs held by those in Panel 12.
+Each record in the 2010 Jobs File represents one job reported by a person in a round.
+The unique record identifier is the variable JOBSIDX, which comprises a person identifier (DUID + PID), a round identifier (RN), and a job number (JOBSN).
+A panel indicator (PANEL) is included on the file to distinguish Round 3 jobs held by Panel 14 persons from Round 3 jobs held by those in Panel 15.